 · Ongoing absences due to illness will be monitored by the classroom teacher and the school nurse.
 A parent letter will be sent following the 3rd absence.

-· Contact by the Nurse may take place with the 7th absence.
+· Contact by the nurse may take place on the 7th absence.

 · A second conference will be scheduled following the 8th absence to address the continuing absences to determine if a probation warning is indicated.